Just starting out – how to get started with investing

 At the time of this post, I now own about 30 Canadian dividend paying stocks and 10 U.S. stocks for across my portfolio for income and growth.
 In doing so, I don’t pay any commissions for holding these stocks.
 My money management fees for holding these 40 dividend growth stocks now is zilch.

-Beyond my stocks, I do own some units of VYM and HDV, very low-cost U.S. dividend paying ETFs for income and growth in our registered accounts.
-I do so and I will continue to add more U.S. ETF units to my portfolio to diversity away from Canada’s oligopoly market.
+While you can see some of my low-cost ETF holdings here, I will say I will continue to add more U.S. ETF units to my portfolio to diversity away from Canada’s oligopoly market.

 Funds on this page above represent some of the lowest possible costing funds available.
 By opening up a discount brokerage account (e.g., Self-Directed RRSP or TFSA, other) you can buy (or sell) your ETFs at will.